HarperDB/documentation/docs/deployments/configuration.md

 ### `logging`

 The `logging` section configures Harper logging across all Harper functionality.
 This includes standard text logging of application and database events as well as structured data logs of record changes.
-Logging of application/database events are logged in text format to the `~/hdb/log/hdb.log` file (or location specified by `logging.root`).
+Logging of application/database events are logged in text format to the `~/hdb/log/hdb.log` file (or location specified by `logging.root` or `logging.path`).
+Many of the logging configuration properties can be set and applied without a restart (are dynamically applied).

 In addition, structured logging of data changes are also available: